nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### Adding a NUS module

-Add a NUS module that the user wants to complete during SEP into the user selected module list.
+Add a NUS module that you want to complete during SEP into your selected module list.

 #### Format: `add /mod <MODULE_INDEX>` `add /mod <MODULE_CODE>`